- Comfortable interior

 The 2019 Nissan Pathfinder comes well-outfitted with active safety tech, but its crash test scores are just so-so.

-Good standard active safety technology isn’t enough to offset just average crash test results for the 2019 Nissan Pathfinder.
 We give it a point for standard automatic emergency braking and another for a five-star NHTSA rating, which brings it to a 7 out of 10.
 (Read more about how we rate cars.)

 This year, Nissan made adaptive cruise control and blind-spot monitors standard on SV and higher trims.
 No active lane control is available, something found on most of the Pathfinder’s competitors.